Photon-HDF5/photon-hdf5/docs/index.rst

 :Version: 0.4

-Photon-HDF5 is a file format for freely diffusing single-molecule spectroscopy experiments such as single-molecule FRET (smFRET) (with or without lifetime), Fluorescence Correlation Spectroscopy (FCS) and related techniques.
+This is the reference documentation for Photon-HDF5, a file format for freely diffusing single-molecule spectroscopy experiments such as single-molecule FRET (smFRET) (with or without lifetime), Fluorescence Correlation Spectroscopy (FCS) and related techniques.